Shrijul-Venkatesh/image-classifier-using-pytorch/README.md

 ## Features

 - Utilizes Convolutional Neural Networks (CNNs) for image classification.
-- Model training is performed on the MNIST datase of handwritten digits
+- Model training is performed on the MNIST database of handwritten digits
 - Uses matplotlib to represent the image during testing for easier user interaction and analysis.

 ## Installation